 does the synopsis mean to call him a tosspot? does it mean hotshot? surely this needs rewriting....................................?????????????

-This offers an insight into the lives of rich sophisticates in thirties America; a celebrated and entitled -but alcoholic- lawyer (Lionel Barrymore) and his reckless, free spirited daughter (Norma Shearer).
-It is interesting that with fascism gaining influence in America and Europe, MGM gave us heroes who see themselves as above the law and normal standards of behaviour.
+An insight into the lives of rich sophisticates in ’30s California; mainly a celebrated and entitled -but alcoholic- lawyer (Lionel Barrymore) and his reckless, free spirited daughter (Norma Shearer).
+It is interesting that with fascism gaining influence in the US and Europe, MGM gave us heroes who see themselves as above the law and normal morality.

-Barrymore successfully defends a prohibition gangster (Clark Gable) from a murder rap and Shearer falls in love with him and his expensive lifestyle.
-And if that's starting to look like an impressive cast, there's Leslie Howard second billed as a well heeled polo star in love with Norma.
-They stand around expensive apartments in swanky clothes drinking cocktails as their laissez faire decadence reaps a whirlwind.
+Lionel gets a prohibition gangster (Clark Gable) off a murder rap while Norma falls in love with him, and his expensive lifestyle.
+And if that already looks an impressive cast, there's Leslie Howard second billed as a well-heeled polo celebrity.
+They stand around expensive apartments in swanky clothes (by Adrian) drinking cocktails as their laissez faire decadence reaps a whirlwind.

 Barrymore won the best actor Oscar and Shearer was nominated, which is a bit of a stretch.
-They give stilted, mannered performances.
-Much of the problem is in the direction of Clarence Brown who abandons his stars to lengthy long or medium shots, like actors on a stage.
-Brown's work got nominated too and he became a star director of soaps at MGM.
+These are mannered performances.
+Much of the problem is the direction of Clarence Brown who abandons his stars to lengthy long or medium shots, like figures on a stage.
+Brown also got nominated and he became a star director of soaps at MGM.

-The main interest in A Free Soul today is to see Norma Shearer, a huge star of the early talkies, and the frivolous precode hedonism.
-The film opens with a discussion on Norma's scanty lingerie.
+The main interest in this today is to see Shearer, a huge star of early talkies, plus the frivolous precode hedonism.
+It opens with a discussion of Norma's scanty lingerie!
 The writing is unpolished, the sound is poor and it has a flat, uninteresting look.
-But it's fascinating to hear what Hollywood was talking about before the censors took over.
-And to see the costume design, by Adrian.
+But it's fascinating to hear what Hollywood was talking about before the censors took charge.